-With such a variety, we couldn’t choose just one best pod coffee machine
+With such a variety, it was tough to choose the best pod coffee machine.

-If you’re a lover of coffee and espresso, we recommend the Breville-Nespresso Vertuo, the only machine on the market, to deliver both with remarkably high quality.
-For fans of coffee exclusively, our runner up, the Keurig K Classic, offers reliable and convenient K Cup coffee at a price that will fit any budget.
+But, if you’re a lover of coffee and espresso, we recommend the Breville-Nespresso Vertuo, the only machine on the market, to deliver both with remarkably high quality.

 Yes, you can buy refillable Nespresso capsules, though they are less common than refillable Keurig K Cup capsules.

 Keurig coffee will taste more watery if the piercing needle is clogged, which causes the water to run around the K Cup and into your mug without extracting any coffee.